-Jupyter Notebooks run on virtual machines or clusters of machines in your Jupyter Cloud Environment.
+Jupyter Notebooks run on virtual machines (VMs) or clusters of machines in your Jupyter Cloud Environment.
 You can adjust the configuration of your Jupyter app to fit your computational needs.
-This article gives step-by-step instructions for customizing your Jupyter Cloud Environment VM, installed software, and storage (i.e. Persistent Disk).
+This article gives step-by-step instructions for customizing your Jupyter Cloud Environment virtual machine, installed software, and storage (i.e., Persistent Disk).

 1. Start in the Analyses tab of your workspace.